vaaako/Apache-Tutorial/README.md

-# Apache Files and Directorys
+# Apache Files and Directories
 ## Content
 - `/var/www/html`: The actual web content, which by default only consists of the default Apache page you saw earlier, is served out of the `/var/www/html` directory.
 This can be changed by altering Apache configuration files.